 I am also co-supervising the doctoral project of Natalia Calvo-Barajas, which focuses on modeling trust in human-robot interaction, and actively collaborating with Maike Paetzel in several studies regarding users’ perceptions of social robots’ uncanniness, facial mimicry of robot’s emotions, and design and personality attribution to robots.

-Together with Prof. Robin Strand (head of VI2 division), Prof. Åsa Cajander (deputy head of division), and Dr. Ginevra Castellano, I am also co-organizing a series of events within our division to promote wellbeing in the work environment, which are funded through the WONDER project (you can find more about the project at this link).
+Together with Prof. Robin Strand (head of VI2 division), Prof. Åsa Cajander (deputy head of division), and Dr. Ginevra Castellano, I also co-organized a series of events within our division to promote wellbeing in the work environment, which were funded bythe WONDER project (you can find more about the project at this link).